Cedric921/cedric-karungu/README.md

 # 🌟 Lord VB Portfolio

-A modern, responsive portfolio website built with React, Vite, and Tailwind CSS.
+A modern, responsive portfolio website built with Next.js (app router), React, and Tailwind CSS.
 This portfolio showcases professional work, skills, experience, and contact information with a sleek dark/light theme toggle and smooth scroll animations.

 ## ✨ Features